 “I frequently see people posting PGP signed e-mails to security mailing lists…they just make it a practice to sign every e-mail, no matter how trivial it might be.
 Sure, these people are signing e-mails when it’s really not important, but I doubt they get caught not signing when it is important.”

 In other words, security professionals who always practice security will not neglect it accidentally when it is necessary.
 It is important to be vigilant.
-For example, locking your computer every time you step away from it will prevent you from accidentally not locking it one day.
+For example, locking your computer everytime you step away from it will prevent you from accidentally not locking it one day.
 You may think you will only grab a cup of coffee and be right back but what happens if you are pulled into a meeting before you get back to your desk?
 In other words, it is better to create the habit of security when it is not necessary to be secure when it is needed.
-At JURINNOV we call it our Security Pattern.
+I call it the security pattern.
 Such “paranoid” security professionals, who consider all options, execute caution and practice security always can be a great asset to your team.

 The second of our rather marginalized set of personality traits is skepticism.
 The skeptic does not take the claims of software, hardware, vendors or even users at face value.
 The skeptic understands that software claims are often idealized and that equipment may not perform to specifications, so they consider ways to ensure availability when such problems do occur.
 Similarly, when a user gives a reason for a security violation, the skeptical security professional tests the theory to determine if that is indeed the cause or if something else is wrong.